 Nantucket is a shining example of what enthusiastic preservationists can achieve.
 This tiny island off Cape Cod is a bastion of beautifully maintained New England charm, with cobblestone streets, artisan shops, warmly weathered seafood joints, a handsome harbour bobbing with gleaming yachts – and most importantly, 110 miles of sandy coastline, which is entirely free and open to the public.

-Sure, you’ll probably need to throw on a light sweater to stave off the infamous San Francisco chill, but the reward is hunkering down in the soft sand, while gazing up at the famously orange bridge arching against the bright blue sky.
+Baker Beach, which unfolds on the windswept shores of the San Francisco peninsula, is most famous for what looms over it: the Golden Gate Bridge.
+Sure, you’ll probably need to throw on a light sweater to stave off the infamous San Francisco chill, but the reward is a rendering down in the soft sand while gazing up at the famously orange bridge arching against the bright blue sky.

 Haystack Rock, rising out of the Pacific, has become the symbol of Cannon Beach on the Oregon coast.
 The relaxed, stylish town of Cannon Beach is crammed with cute boutiques, wine bars, and cafés, while the offshore rocks and cliffs are home to all manner of sea birds, including the beloved tufted puffins.
 Cannon Beach also hosts one of the country’s oldest sandcastle festivals in June.